mein0819/stock-analysis/README.md

 Out of the 12 green energy stocks analyzed, only two had a positive return for 2018, both performing quite well over the year.

 ![2018 table](https://github.com/mein0819/stock-analysis/blob/main/readMe_Images/2018_chart.png)

+Overall though, it may be wise for the client to advise his parents to expand their search of green energy stocks that show a better return over time.
+Fortunately, the next section will show that the refactored code for this analysis improves efficiency and speed to run on a much larger data set.

+### Refactored Code vs. Original Code Speed Differences